September 24, 2020

 Our State and Well•Spring present

 Dr. Elliot Engel – humorist, historian, and stand-up scholar – delivers light and enlightening programs.
-Now you can experience his wicked wit and hallmark sense of humor … online!
+Now you can experience his wicked wit, fantastic tidbits, and hallmark sense of humor … online!

-Recorded live at The Virginia Somerville Sutton Theatre at Well•Spring in Greensboro, register to enjoy a premiere of the following presentations:
+Recorded live at The Virginia Somerville Sutton Theatre at Well•Spring in Greensboro, this series includes the following premieres: